 Fonte Fria Fountain at Bussaco Forest

-The forest doesn’t only consists of trees and plants.
+The forest doesn’t only consist of trees and plants.
 I liked the fact that during our walk through the forest, we found all kinds of small buildings and structures.
 One of the biggest and most impressive ones was the Fonte Fria (the cold fountain) and the swan pond that captures all the water from the fountain.

 It makes for great pictures going up and down along the flights of stairs.
 A walk around the pond was a bit wet, as the area was overflown and some trees were heavily damaged, blocking the path.